TheoJJF/Grayscale-Image-Compression/README.md

 run('approximation_sample.m')
 ```

 > Note: `image_compression.m` does not require a graphical display as the image is automatically saved as a .jpg file into your current working directory.
+That being said, it is suggested that you use the graphical display as you will be able to see a preview of the result.

 **Exiting MATLAB**
 ```